 Free child minding services are provided onsite in our dedicated childminding space for students in our Section 23 School Program.
 The care is provided by trained and dedicated volunteers with staff supervision.
-Prenatal young women have scheduled time in the Child Minding Program with staff support to gain hands on skills caring for babies.
-The Child Minding program focuses specifically on the mother and child together as a whole, or what we refer to as the mother child dyad.
+Prenatal young persons have scheduled time in the Child Minding Program with staff support to gain hands on skills caring for babies.
+The Child Minding program focuses specifically on the mother and child together as a whole, or what we refer to as the parent child dyad.
 The Child Minding program utilizes the Ages and Stages Questionnaire/Ages and Stages Questionnaire Social-Emotional (ASQ/ASQ-SE) tools to screen and assess the developmental performance of children at various ages.
-It is used to identify children who might benefit from a referral for further evaluation re: delayed development.
 Each parent is provided with a Developmental Support Plan which indicates activities that will support their child’s communication, gross/fine motor skills, problem solving, and social-emotional skills.
 This program incorporates and promotes the positive parenting principles initiated by the Positive Parenting Community Committee of Waterloo Region.

 “Circle of Security”

 This 8-week evidence-based program offers an interactive learning environment.
 The goal of this program is for young parents to learn how the secure parent-child relationship can be supported and strengthened.
 The importance of parent child attachment is the focus of this program.
 This program is offered in both Waterloo and Cambridge.
 This group will help parents to: